k290/CleanStarterProject/README.md

+todo mapper belongs in application instead of duplicating
 # Overview
 A starter project I built that explores a meld of vertical slice code layout with CQRS, in the same vain as Jason Taylor's Clean Architecture.
 Additionally, as suggested by Uncle Bob Martin in his Onion Architecture, it will also explore using a Model-View-Presenter pattern to decouple the front-end models from the business models.